-2.6 Strategy/Strike Coordinating Committee (SCC)
+2.6 Strategy Coordinating Committee (SCC)

-- 2.6.1 The SCC provides key strategic support and advice throughout the bargaining process and makes recommendations to the National President, the AEC and the NBoD on such matters as the bargaining timelines, bargaining strategy and priorities, and the communications and mobilization strategy. - 2.6.2 The Strategy Coordinating Committee (SCC) becomes the Strike Coordinating Committee (SCC) at the point at which strike mobilization is required and makes key recommendations to the National President, the AEC and the NBoD where necessary on strike strategy and mobilization.
+2.6.1 The SCC provides key strategic support and advice throughout the bargaining process and makes recommendations to the National President, the AEC and the

+- NBoD on such matters as the bargaining timelines, bargaining strategy and the communications and mobilization strategy. - 2.6.2 The SCC makes key recommendations to the National President, the AEC and the NBoD where necessary on strike strategy and mobilization.